gacastro/seat-reservations/README.md

 The biggest challenge an online booking systems faces is race conditions, due to the high concurrency it can get, specially for those much wanted events.
 If we take it to the extreme, we would need rate limiting, queues, asynchronous communication model, cqrs to scale individually reads from writes and on and on we could go.

-For this test however, I focused on developing a service that could prove our idea and is easy to maintain, readable (at least I hope) and ultimately would allow us to fail fast.
+For this test however, I focused on developing a service that could prove our idea and is easy to maintain, readable (at least I hope) and ultimately would allow us to fail fast so we can quickly improve it.

 In a nutshell, we keep two lists to tell us which seats are available and which are being held.
 When a user wants a seat, he needs to acquire a lock.
-If he is successful, he can hold that seat and the lists are updated accordingly.
+If he is successful, he can hold (or potentially reserve) that seat and the lists are updated accordingly.
 Off course there are more to this but this is the very, very high view of it.

 <!-- TOC -->
 * [Seat Reservation Service](#seat-reservation-service)